michael-milette/moodle-filter_filtercodes/README.md

 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
 * {profile_field_shortname} : Display's custom profile field.
 Replace "shortname" with the shortname of a custom profile field all in lowercase.
 NOTE: Will not display if custom profile field's settings are set to **Not Visible**.
 * {profilefullname}: Similar to {fullname} except that it displays a profile owner's name when placed on the Profile page.
+* {firstaccessdate} : Date that the user first accessd the site.

 ### System Information